hollyoops/RecoilSwift/README.md

 - iOS 13+
 - Xcode 12.4+

-*NOTE: Currently this library only support for SwiftUI, UIKit is not available.
-But it planned.*
+*NOTE: Currently this library only support for SwiftUI*

 > In recent release, we re-implement this library with react hooks pattern which making the usage of this lib is more similar with official way.